 We process appointment-based services on Monday through Friday (Operating hours vary by location) If you are late for your appointment, we may ask you to reschedule.
 We suggest you arrive at least 30 minutes early in order to clear security.
+American Citizen Services is closed to the public during U.S. and Pakistani holidays.

 If you show up without an appointment, or with the incorrect type of appointment for the service you require, we will not be able to assist you.
 Please be sure you are correctly scheduling your appointment for the type of service you need.